faizanahemad/science-reader/new_features.md

 - Per page pdf reading [Nope]
 - Word doc without any unstructured [Nope]
 - Reliability and Exception Handling and Exception capture to separate file.
-- Use gpt4-turbo and mixtral-medium and mixtral-8x7B more.
 - Use larger contexts everywhere.
+[Done]
 - Enable copy of raw message.
 [Done]
 - Enable use of gpt-4V or Claude or gemini for vision queries or image inputs.
 [Nope]